-eSpatial mapping software provides the UK constituent country, English government office region, English and Welsh county and unitary authority, local authority, ward, UK postcode area, UK postcode district, UK postcode sector and UK postcode unit boundary datasets.
+eSpatial mapping software provides the United Kingdom (UK) constituent country, English government office region, English and Welsh county and unitary authority, local authority, ward, UK postcode area, UK postcode district, UK postcode sector and UK postcode unit boundary datasets.
 The English and Welsh boundary datasets provided by eSpatial where obtained from the Office of National Statistics 2011 English and Welsh census.
 The 2012 UK postcode boundary datasets which eSpatial provide where obtained from Map Logic LTD. These boundary datasets can be used in conjunction with your own personal or commercial data.
 The eSpatial mapping software facilitates the linking of your own data with these boundary datasets allowing for a visual analysis of your data on a map.
 These boundary datasets can also be used in conjunction with your own data to create reports in which your data is summarized in relation to these boundaries.
 Below is an example of this kind of report.
 This report was designed by eSpatial to illustrate how to get the most out of the eSpatial mapping software and the data it provides.

 A heat map report was created using the eSpatial mapping software, the English and Welsh county and unitary authority boundary dataset and a sample sales dataset which was created for the purpose of this report.
 This report examines total sales in relation to these county and unitary authorities.
 This report could also have been ran against any of the other UK boundary datasets which eSpatial supplies but for the purpose of this sample report the English and Welsh county and unitary authority boundaries were chosen.